trailofbits/maat/CONTRIBUTING.md

 Once the architecture is implemented, don't forget to add the corresponding file in the source files list in the top-level [CMakeLists.txt](./CMakeLists.txt).

+Also don't forget to register the new architecture by adding the appropriate line in `bindings/python/py_arch.cpp` so that the architecture becomes available in Python bindings in the `ARCH` enumeration.

 ### Integrate the new architecture

 Now that the new architecture is specified, we need to integrate it in various places